-Cartagena is set to have a busy 2019 cruise season, with up to 248,000 passengers expected to visit (Image: Port Authority of Cartagena)
+Cartagena is set for a busy 2019, with up to 248,000 passengers expected to visit (Image: Port Authority of Cartagena)

 The port city of Cartagena in the Murcia region of southeast Spain has developed new shore excursions for cruise guests in 2019.